-Note: The computed standard deviation is only the diagonal of the complete normalized covariance matrix.
-If the full matrix is needed, you can reshape the multi-channel array $M \times N$ to the single-channel array $M \times N \times mtx.channels()$ (only possible when the matrix is continuous) and then pass the matrix to calcCovarMatrix().
+Note: The calculated standard deviation is only the diagonal of the complete normalized covariance matrix.
+If the full matrix is needed, you can reshape the multi-channel array M \times N to the single-channel array MN \times mtx.channels() (only possible when the matrix is continuous) and then pass the matrix to calcCovarMatrix().